 If you have a newborn you will find that most pack n plays come with a detachable bassinet that is perfect for naps at home or on the go.
 The issue is that most if not all of these types of bassinets are only good until 15lbs or until baby can roll over on their own.
 So, what do you do once they outgrow the portable bassinet?
 Can you place him on the bottom for a nap or night sleep when on the road with the family?

 Safe sleep guidelines

-Safe is sleep is probably one of the most important practices a parent should follow at all times.
+Safe is sleep is probably one of the most important practices a parent should follow at all times, including when using a pack n play.
 It is a time of vulnerability for you little one and every care should be taken for his safety.

 The best and most up to date guidelines come from the American Academy of Pediatrics and it states that:

 - Babies should always be placed on their backs for naps or sleep